YuDiHsu/10-Measles-surveillance/README.md

 - Visualize the movements of measles cases on map
 - Calculate and visualize overlapping activities of measles cases by points of interest
 - Provide downloadable analysis report in Microsoft Word
-- The file is over 25mb, if you are interested in this project, please contact me with orincorange@gmail.com
+- The file is over 25mb.
+If you are interested in this project, please contact me with orincorange@gmail.com